SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 If using SCOOP_, the only multiprocessing wrap mode currently supported is ``'LOCAL'``, i.e. all your data is actually stored by your local main python process and results are collected from all workers.
-In case SCOOP_ is configured correctly (see the `SCOOP docs`_ on how to set up start-up scripts for grid engines and/or multiple hosts), you can easily use *pypet* in a multi-server or cluster framework. :ref:`example-21` shows how to combine *pypet* and SCOOP_.
+In case SCOOP_ is configured correctly, you can easily use *pypet* in a multi-server or cluster framework. :ref:`example-21` shows how to combine *pypet* and SCOOP_.
+For instance, if you have multiple servers sharing the same home directory you can distribute your runs on all of them via ``python -m --hostfile hosts -vv -n 16 my_script.py`` to start 16 workers on your ``hosts`` which is a file specifying the servers to use.
+It has the format

+   | ip_or_hostname_or_ip 8
+   | other_hostname
+   | third_hostname 4

+with the name of the host followed by the number of workers you want to launch (optional).
+See also the `SCOOP docs`_ and the `example start up scripts`_ on how to set up multiple hosts and scripts for cluster grid engines, respectively.

 Moreover, you can also use *pypet* with `SAGA Python`_ to manually schedule your experiments on a cluster environment. :ref:`example-22` shows how to submit batches of experiments